 - 2. Contemporary European.
-(Programme co-ordinator: Lisa Foran) - (i) Students must choose four MA modules from the list below:
+(Programme co-ordinator: Katherine O'Donnell Autumn) - (i) Students must choose four MA modules from the list below:

-Autumn Trimester Spring Trimester PHIL 41320 Topics in Continental Philosophy PHIL 41280 Feminist & Gender Theory PHIL 41820 Critique & Destruction PHIL 41840 Invention of the Modern Self PHIL 40250 Merleau-Ponty PHIL 40840 Autonomy as a Philosophical Problem PHIL41330 Philosophy of Time PHIL 41420 Newman - a Philosophical Perspective
+Autumn Trimester Spring Trimester PHIL 41420 Newman - a Philosophical PHIL 40250 Merleau-Ponty Perspective PHIL 41320 Topics in Continental PHIL 41280 Feminist & Gender Theory Philosophy PHIL 41820 Critique & Destruction PHIL41330 Philosophy of Time PHIL 41840 Invention of the Modern Self PHIL 41880 Reading Nietzsche

-(ii) They then must choose any other two modules offered by the School of Philosophy from that list as well as the list shown below.
+(ii) They then must choose any other $\underline{two}$ modules offered by the School of Philosophy from that list as well as the list shown below.